pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Telemetry enabled for TSSI and plugins

-option=number of channels from 4 to 12 for normal receivers or -4 to -12 for OrangeRX.
+option=number of channels from 4 to 12.
 An invalid option value will end up with 6 channels.

 CH1|CH2|CH3|CH4|CH5|CH6|CH7|CH8|CH9|CH10|CH11|CH12
 ---|---|---|---|---|---|---|---|---|----|----|----
 A|E|T|R|CH5|CH6|CH7|CH8|CH9|CH10|CH11|CH12

 Notes:
  - model/type/number of channels indicated on the RX can be different from what the RX is in fact wanting to see.
 So don't hesitate to test different combinations until you have something working.
-Using Auto is the best way to find it out.
+Using Auto is the best way to find these settings.
- - OrangeRX are using a wrong table which causes issues with some RX_Num values.
-It is recommended to use the minus number of channels.
- - RX ouput will be TAER.
+ - RX ouput will always be TAER independently of the input AETR, RETA...

 ###Sub_protocol DSM2_22
 DSM2, Resolution 1024, refresh rate 22ms